HD421/Monitoring-Systems-Cheat-Sheet/Zabbix_spawn_shell_on_agents.md

 <a href="url"><img src="https://image.prntscr.com/image/jdY7_RTfS6G8UThnmEE-Ug.png" align="justify"></a>

-## Good job, folk!
-See ya soon

 P.S.
-Huge respect to [Shodin](https://github.com/freeworkaz) for his contribution to this cheatsheet.
+Thanks to [Shodin](https://github.com/freeworkaz) for his contribution to this cheatsheet.
 The latest versions of these scripts can be found [here](https://github.com/freeworkaz/zabbix_test).
-Also you can watch the [videos](https://www.youtube.com/channel/UC4wr-m-_6kRz2cHkdtRbW2g/videos) for a deeper understanding.
+Also you can watch the explanation [videos](https://www.youtube.com/channel/UC4wr-m-_6kRz2cHkdtRbW2g/videos) for a deeper understanding.